MicrosoftDocs/mixed-reality/enthusiast-guide/boundary-questions.md

 If you choose **Seated and standing** during headset setup or later, you use your headset without a boundary.
 You need to stay in one spot when using the headset to avoid physical obstacles and tripping hazards.
 You can sit down or stand up, but you shouldn't move around.
 Keep in mind that obstacles might be overhead and around you.

+If you choose **All experiences**, you set up a boundary, and can use apps and experiences that work with and without a boundary.
 Some apps might be designed to work with a boundary.
-They might not work or provide the same experience if you use them without a boundary.
-If you choose **All experiences**, you'll set up a boundary, and can use apps and experiences that work with and without a boundary.
+Those apps might not work or provide the same experience if you use them without a boundary.

 ## Boundary troubleshooting